pedrogameiro/energia_moteist/README.md

 ** **PLEASE ONLY USE MRM VERSION 1** **

-Due to a software incompatibility the version 3 of MRM does not currently work.
+Due to a software incompatibility MRMv3 does not currently work.

 ## Hardware